Watershed Education Program

 The Watershed Connection program is available to school sites located within the San Diego Bay Watershed.
 This service area includes schools in the following districts: Chula Vista, Cajon Valley, La Mesa – Spring Valley, Jamul, South Bay, and Lemon Grove school districts.
 Many schools in the San Diego Unified school district also qualify.
 To see if your school qualifies and for further information please call 619-562-0096 or email email@example.com.

 To support ongoing assessment and funding, student participants are required to take a pre-presentation and post-presentation quiz.
 Classroom educators are responsible for administrating the pre-test.
-All pre-presentation assessment materials will be supplied and mailed to the school site upon confirmation of the reservation.
-To receive the program for free, the pre-test must be administered to students.
+All pre-presentation assessment materials will be supplied and emailed to the school upon confirmation of the reservation.
+To receive the program for free, the pre-test and post-test must be administered to students.

 Structure and Function: Discover how the shape of land affects water.